saopeter/julia_imaging_benchmarks/README.md

  ```

  The included .dat files were generated using Serialization.jl.
 To load them into Julia variables, at a REPL you can type, e.g. `cpu_benchmarks = deserialize("benchmark_results_cpu.dat")`.
 Note that if you're running a future version of Julia that diverges significantly from the current 1.8.1, you might need to either specifically use 1.8.1 for the deserializer to work correctly, or re-generate the data yourself.

+ ### Acknowledgements
+ Thanks to Paul Tiede for providing the original imaging script upon which this work was based.